Electric Nebraska: Release

 Due to the realization that the folk recordings of Nebraska worked better than the band recordings, Electric Nebraska (and its briefly floated double-album plan featuring both the folk and electric recordings) was shelved.
-Springsteen fans have speculated on whether the album would eventually be released, however, most of the tracks, save for nine that remain unreleased, have been released either on the Nebraska album, Born in the U.S.A. album, or as a stand-alone single or part of a compilation album.
-In a 2006 interview Jon Landau said that Electric Nebraska's release was unlikely stating that "the right version of Nebraska came out", however, drummer Max Weinberg praised the band recordings as "killing".
+Springsteen fans speculated on whether the album would eventually be released, but most of the tracks, save for nine that remain unreleased, have been released either on the Nebraska album, Born in the U.S.A. album, or as a stand-alone single or part of a compilation album.
+In a 2006 interview, Jon Landau said that Electric Nebraska's release was unlikely stating that "the right version of Nebraska came out".